Lisbon is waiting for you

 27,000 runners flock to Portugal’s capital every year for the EDP Lisbon Half Marathon and Vodafone 10k, creating a festival of sport and making this Portugal’s biggest running event.

 The course follows the shores of the River Tagus, with an unforgettable start crossing the impressive 25 de Abril bridge and a finish overlooked by the Mosteiro dos Jerónimos monument.
 The race attracts athletes from all walks of life and at a range of ability levels, from elites to first time runners.

-Lisbon sits on the steep hills around the River Tagus.
-This old imperial outpost has some charming sites and a small manageable feel which only adds to its attraction.
+Lisbon is one of Europe’s most enchanting cities to visit.
+This old imperial outpost sits on the steep hills around the River Tagus and has some charming sites and a small manageable feel which only adds to its attraction.
 Get a street map and head out to wander, as this is a city that will reward you for exploring.

 Top 5 things to do in Lisbon:

 Lisbon’s historic quarters

 Discover the genuine quarters of Alfama, Chiado and Bairro Alto and, along the way, also admire the narrow streets and unmissable points of interest such as the Carmo Convent, the cathedral Sé Catedral, the monastery Mosteiro de São Vicente de Fora.

 Stroll through the historic quarters and stop at the viewpoints to admire the city and its monuments like São Jorge Castle and the National Pantheon.
 Among the favourite viewpoints, I must point out the ones of Senhora do Monte, Portas do Sol, São Pedro de Alcântara and Santa Catarina.